Azure/meta-azure-service-broker/docs/azure-sql-db-failover-group.md

   cf create-service azure-sqldb-failover-group ExistingDatabaseInFailoverGroup $service_instance_name -c $path_to_parameters
   ```

-  Same as above, required configuration parameters in the JSON file `$path_to_parameters`:
+  Same as above, required provisioning parameters in the JSON file `$path_to_parameters` are:

   ```
   {